 - The Calico Ghost Town, east of Barstow, is a destination where tourists can learn about the lives of early settlers and gold miners in California’s Desert region in the 1800s.

-- The California desert region is known for its little rainfall, with an annual average of roughly seven inches.
+- The region is known for its little rainfall, with an annual average of roughly seven inches.
 Plants have a more challenging time growing as a result of this.

-- In Mojave, California, the black-tailed jackrabbit is common, sometimes known as the American hare.
+- In Mojave, California, the black-tailed jackrabbit, sometimes known as the American hare, is common.
 These rabbits eat bushes and grass regularly and spend most of their time avoiding predators.

-You can’t go wrong on your California journey with many California desert vistas to select from.
-Have you enjoyed your time in the California deserts?
+You can’t go wrong on your California journey, with many desert vistas to select from.
 Comment below and let us know!

 Please share your thoughts, questions, and suggestions with us.